pseiler/puppet-lanserver/README.md

 * add mumble server
 * add etherpad
 * add kiwiirc to autostart via systemd
-* rewrite add\_game.sh to use a markup language like xml or use a littel database backend like sqlite
+* rewrite add\_game.sh to use a markup language like xml or use a little database backend like sqlite
+* let the "lanserver" script enable NAT and disable it again, when it's running